facelessuser/pymdown-extensions/docs/extensions/snippets.md

 ## Formatting Snippets

-When inserting your snippet, the content from the snippet has whitespace stripped from the beginning and end.
-The file in which it is inserted must provide the formatted whitespace.
+When inserting your snippet, it is important to remember that some snippets may need whitespace around them.

 ```
 This is the file that is including the snippet.